-Weinberg Students in this course are assigned alternating roles as prosecutor and defense counsel in order to simulate the pre-trial tasks that lawyers routinely perform in criminal cases.
+Students in this course are assigned alternating roles as prosecutor and defense counsel in order to simulate the pre-trial tasks that lawyers routinely perform in criminal cases.
 Thereafter, students review the conduct of grand jury proceedings, arraignments, bail hearings, preliminary hearings, suppression hearings, plea bargaining sessions, and plea hearings before the trial judge.
 Students conduct discovery and write and argue orally pre-trial motions and responses.
 By the end of the course, each student will have simulated litigating a case from arrest and indictment to the eve of trial.
 Motions made or renewed at trial or post-trial proceedings also will be addressed.
 Enrollment is limited.
-Open only to LL.M. students.
-(Simulation)
+Open to LL.M. students.
+Limited enrollment by J.D. students with the written permission of the program director.
+(Simulation) (Skills/E)